Shopify/shopify-app-js/packages/apps/shopify-api/docs/guides/test-helpers.md

     type: RequestType.Extension,
     store: `test-shop-${process.env.TEST_PARALLEL_INDEX}`,
     apiKey: ..., // the same value as `apiKey` passed to shopifyApi()
-    apiSecretKey: ..., // the same value as `apiSecretKey` passed to shopifyAPI() }, request
+    apiSecretKey: ..., // the same value as `apiSecretKey` passed to shopifyApi() }, request
 );